heroku/starboard-docs-template/Readme.md

 This repository is a small example of the format used by [starboard][1]

+Clone this repository and add your own onboarding/offboarding/crossboarding guides.

 ## What is the Documentation Repo format?

 It needs first a `data.json` file.
 This file is the core of the parser.
 It gives the documents needed per team and a few other metadata information.